poppy-project/poppy-docs/en/assembly-guides/poppy-humanoid/wiring_arrangement.md

 * Upper body (from `head_y` to `abs_x`)
 * Lower body (from `r_hip_z` and `l_hip_z` to `r_ankle_y` and `l_ankle_y`)

-These 2 buses are fully disconnected from each other, they have their own:
+These 2 buses are fully disconnected from each other (1), they have their own:
 * Power supply (SMPS2Dynamixel + wall socket)
 * Dynamixel hub to plug up to 6x motors
 * USB2AX